marcorosi/irongoose/content/works/city_of_rust.md

 ---
-title: A city of rust - teaser
+title: A City of Rust - teaser
-subtitle: 2018 - 118 min
+subtitle: 2016 - 12 min
 description: A scientist tries to convince the City of Rust inhabitants to stop the reckless use of the mountain's resources.
-Mountain which, he states, holds the energy that is the source of their life.
-When his recommendations are ignored and the "Rustonians" have to face the consequences of their indifference, they turn to him for help...
+When his recommendations are ignored and the Rustonians have to face the consequences of their indifference, they turn to him for help...

 category: fiction